autopi-io/documentation/docs/developer_guides/setting_up_doip.md

 4. Once you have found the UDS command you want to use, you can run the additional help command to receive more information, for example: `doip.uds help change_session`
 5. Finally you can run an UDS command like this: `doip.uds change_session 1`

 You can read about more commands in our [DoIP commands guide](https://docs.autopi.io/core/commands/core-commands-doip/).
+For DoIP manager service commands, see [Core services: DoIP manager](https://docs.autopi.io/core/services/core-services-doip-manager/).